-- For vertical installation, use all the eyebolts provided and when necessary, hoisting straps according to DIN EN 1492-1 and/or lashing straps according to DIN EN 12195-2 to stabilize the position. - Prevent foreign bodies from falling into the fan cover.
-For vertical machine installation with the shaft end facing downwards, attach a protective canopy. - If the shaft extension is facing upwards, the user must prevent liquid from moving along the shaft and entering the motor. - Clean bare metal surfaces with anti-corrosion agent using white spirit to ensure proper installation and I or machine mounting. - Do not obstruct the ventilation.
+- For vertical installation, use all the eyebolts provided and when necessary, hoisting straps according to EN 1492-1 and/or lashing straps according to EN 12195-2 to stabilize the position. - Prevent foreign bodies from falling into the fan cover.
+For vertical machine installation with the shaft end facing downwards, attach a protective canopy. - If the shaft extension is facing upwards, the user must prevent liquid from moving along the shaft and entering the motor. - Clean bare metal surfaces with anti-corrosion agent using mineral spirits to ensure proper installation and/or machine mounting. - Do not obstruct the ventilation.
 Do not draw in the hot discharged air directly also from adjacent equipment. - Avoid exposing them to direct, intense solar radiation, rain, snow, ice, or also dust for extended periods.
-Attach a covering structure or an additional cover when using or storing outdoors. - Do not exceed the permissible axial and radial forces. - Only use explosion-proof machines in the appropriate areas in accordance with directive 1999/92/EC or in accordance with the appropriate country regulations.
+Attach a covering structure or an additional cover when using or storing outdoors. - Do not exceed the permissible axial and radial forces. - When clouds or layers of dust are present, strictly maintain the temperature limits according to EN/IEC 60079-14.
+The maximum surface temperature is stamped on the rating plate for dust explosion-proof motors. - Only use explosion-proof machines in the appropriate areas in accordance with directive 1999/92/EC or in accordance with the appropriate country regulations.
 If the certification is supplemented by an X, comply with the special conditions in the EC type examination certificate or the IECEx Certificate of Conformity.
-Special conditions for use (Page 17) - When installing electrical systems in hazardous zones, comply with EN/IEC 60079-14 and the corresponding country regulations. - Take into account thermal transfer between the driven load and the machine.
-Carefully ensure that permissible temperatures are maintained. - The machine temperature class specified on the rating plate must be equal to or greater than the temperature class of any combustible gases that may develop. - Select optional mounted equipment according to the requirements of Directive 2014/34/EU, IECEx scheme or in accordance with the appropriate country regulations.
+Certificate with special conditions (Page 24) - When installing electrical systems in hazardous zones, comply with EN/IEC 60079-14 and the corresponding country regulations. - Take into account thermal transfer between the driven load and the machine.
+Carefully ensure that permissible temperatures are maintained.